mahdi124710/DataGeneration/README.md

 For more information on how to use the functions check the jupyter notebook added to the project.
 All of the reference papers are mentioned above each function.

-You can see the implemented methods with some visualization below.
+You can see some of the implemented methods with some visualization below.

 ## Correlated Random Walks
 ![image](https://user-images.githubusercontent.com/36361539/184535768-95d1cf8e-2128-435e-979f-c1800bb509b3.png)